 - Sift together the flours, baking powder, and salt.

 - With the mixer on low, add in the flour mixture and milk mixture alternatively, always starting and ending with the dry ingredients.

 - Preheat the oven to 350F.
 Line a cupcake tray with cupcake liners.
 Fill the liners with batter, about ⅔ of the way full.

 - Place tray into the oven and bake for 15 minutes, or until toothpick comes out clean.
 Allow to cool slightly in tray and then move cupcakes to wire rack to finish cooling.

 - Pour about an inch of water into a small saucepan.
 Place over low heat and pick a bowl that will fit snugly on top of the opening.

 - When the water has reached a simmer (never let it form into a rolling boil!) place the egg whites and sugar into your bowl.
 Attach a candy thermometer to the side of the bowl, and whisk the mixture constantly until it reaches 160F.

 - Move your bowl to the stand mixer.
 Using the whisk attachment, whisk your mixture on high until stiff peaks form.
 It should take 10 minutes or more, and you want your bowl to be relatively cool before you add the butter.
 If the mixture is too warm, your butter will melt.

 One last note: use freshly squeezed lemon juice, PLEASE.
 The artificial lemon extract will not cut it.
 You will notice a difference.
-I used just under 1/4 cup of lemon juice, but only at my daughter’s request.
-It is not sour at all, and I have no problem with the full 1/4 cup.
-The lemon zest only adds more flavour, but if it is not your thing, omit it!
+I used just under ¼ cup of lemon juice, but only at my daughter's request.
+It is not sour at all, and I have no problem with the full ¼ cup.
+The lemon zest only adds more flavor, but if it is not your thing, omit it!